 - Make sure your child knows the importance of taking medicines on time and what to do if a dose is missed.

 - Make sure that your child can get to bed when necessary, or has a chance to rest during the day.
 If there’s a late night scheduled, can she still participate but sleep late the next day?

-- Have a plan on what to do in the event that your child gets sick – other illnesses or medications can increase a camper’s likelihood of seizures.
+- Have a plan on what to do if your child gets sick – other illnesses or medications can increase a camper’s likelihood of seizures.

 - If your child is photosensitive, consider the types of activities carefully and alert the staff so they can help your child avoid these activities.
 For example, flashing lights at dances, laser games, sunlight flashing quickly through trees, or other stimuli may be bothersome.
 If bright lights bother a camper, see if polarized sunglasses may help.